The 13 Best Small Breed Dog Foods in 2023

 This updated guide lists all the best small-breed dog foods this year.

-A small breed dog has the energy to give any large breed dog a run for his bone, but their nutritional needs are specific to them.
+A small breed dog is energetic enough to give any large breed dog a run for his bone, but their nutritional needs are specific to them.

 Let’s dive in!